Our Station & Our Programming

 - Download ATV’s Organizational Constitution (revised February 2013)

-Founded in 1979, WAVE-TV was first recognized by the AU Student Confederation (the predecessor to the AU Student Government) in Spring 1981 and began full operation that Fall on campus-wide closed circuit television.
-Its offices were located in Mary Graydon and would broadcast three nights a week from the AU Broadcast Center.
-It was funded by the Student Confederation and by local advertisers.
+Founded in 1979, WAVE-TV was first recognized by the AU Student Confederation (the predecessor to the AU Student Government) in Spring 1981.
+The station finally went on-the-air on January 19, 1982 on campus-wide closed circuit television.
+Its offices were located in the Mary Graydon Center and would broadcast three nights a week (Tuesdays-Thursdays, 7:30-10 pm during its first season) from the AU Broadcast Center.
+WAVE was funded by the Student Confederation and by local advertisers.

 In the early 1990s, WAVE was renamed to A-TV2, later shortened to ATV.
 Most of the shows were broadcast in the Letts Hall Basement and SOC’s Media Production Center.
 Other programming included syndicated subscription feed programming from the National Association of College Broadcasters and the College Life Television Network.
 ATV also expanded to AU dorm rooms during this time and saw a significant expansion of its programming.
 ATV was also recognized by the Society of Professional Journalists, receiving the first place Mark of Excellence Award in sports reporting, sports photography, and overall newscast.
 Notable alumni who worked for ATV during this time include David Gregory (’92, now moderator of Meet the Press on NBC) and Chris Noll (’98, host of The Chris Wylde Show on Comedy Central, picked up directly from ATV!).